-At Vaughan Primary School, we will provide age-appropriate relationships and health education (RHE) to all pupils as part of the school's statutory curriculum.
-Our school aims to assure parents and pupils that all aspects of RHE will be delivered in a safe space, allowing time and compassion for questions at a level that every pupil understands.
-Sensitive topics relating to RHE will be delivered in a sensitive manner as part of a whole-school approach where parents and teachers work in partnership.
+At Vaughan, we will provide age-appropriate relationships and health education (RSE) to all pupils as part of the school's statutory curriculum.
+Our school aims to assure parents and pupils that all aspects of RSE will be delivered in a safe space, allowing time and compassion for questions at a level that every pupil understands.
+Sensitive topics relating to RSE will be delivered in a sensitive manner as part of a whole-school approach where parents and teachers work in partnership.

-RHE is compulsory in all primary schools in England.
+RSE is compulsory in all primary schools in England.
 The key topics applicable for all key stages have been carefully planned in consultation with responses from parents, young people, schools and experts.
 Parents are given the opportunity to discuss this policy at any time and staff will be provided with accurate training and further resources to deliver lessons to pupils.

 We understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
-A key part of this relates to relationships education, which is required to be delivered to every primary-aged pupil.
+A key part of this relates to relationships education.
 Primary schools also have the option to decide whether pupils are taught sex education.